StAwN74/ckSurf-1.18kd-Release/README.md

 # Changelog:
   - 16/01/20 (2): ck_surf sl, slh, sln, slnh .sp & .smx updated (8 files) and also scripting/cksurf/misc and hooks .sp (6 files).
     - > Fixed checkSpawns log errors, weapon buy on regular maps, OnMapStart default settings.
-    - > Test versions uploaded (see plugins/disabled folder) to try to fix one stacktrace log error at RecordReplay callback (if all velocities are null)
+    - > Test versions uploaded (see plugins/disabled folders of the 2 verisons) to try to fix one stacktrace log error at RecordReplay callback (if all velocities are null).